 - Cut vegetables into cubes, add enough to cover bottom of pan.
 It’s up to you if you want to create a deep layer or spread out the vegetables.

 - Pour bone broth over vegetables.
 Optional: add some herbs to the bone broth, about 1/2 tsp.
 Also adding 1 tbsp lemon juice is another option for added flavour.
+If you don't want to use bone broth, use an additional tbsp of olive oil and coat the vegetables.

 - On top of the vegetables, arrange the chicken(s) or thighs.
 Using a pastry brush, apply a thin coat of olive oil to all sides of chicken.
 Sprinkle with salt and pepper, and seasonings if desired.